suites-dev/suites/README.md

 ## Motivation 💪

-Unit tests exercise very small parts of the application **in complete isolation**.
+Unit tests exercise very small parts of the application **in complete isolation**. \
 **"Complete isolation" means that, when unit testing, you don’t typically connect your application with external dependencies such as databases, the filesystem, or HTTP services**.
 That allows unit tests to be fast and more stable since they won’t fail due to problems with those external services.
 (Thank you, Testim.io - [jump to source](https://www.testim.io/blog/unit-testing-best-practices/))

-This package will help you isolate the dependencies of an `Injectable` class, by using a simple reflection mechanism (using NestJS `Refelector`).
-When used in conjunction with the library called `jest-mock-extended`, all the class dependencies will be overridden automatically and become mocks (or deep mocks if you want it to).
+This package helps isolate the dependencies of an `Injectable` class, by using a simple reflection mechanism (with NestJS `Refelector`).
+When used in conjunction with `jest-mock-extended` library, all the class (`Injectable`) dependencies will be overridden automatically and become mocks (or deep mocks if you want it to).

 ## Example and Usage 💁‍